pweiskircher/Theremin/README.markdown

 * Updated Growl with 10.8 Notification Center support
 * Growl when stream title changes, fall back to icyName and filename
 * Support for global media keyboard shortcuts
+* Playlists are now displayed in alphabetical order

 Download built .app
 -------------------